bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 But I agree that it's a huge larp because as long as you can freeze these assets with a click of a button, then it becomes a clown show.

-Shinobi: 00:54:43
+Alex: 00:54:43

-So that big dollars are cooler because you don't freeze them, you just get exposure to them.
+The synthetic dollars are cooler because you don't freeze them, you just get exposure to them.

 ## Audience Q&A

-Evan: 00:54:52
+Walton: 00:54:52

 Let's hear some questions from the audience.